Monoprinting: contemporary monotype techniques

 What will we cover?

-In this course you will have the opportunity to investigate a range of different monoprinting techniques and approaches to printing a 'one-off' image using simple paper cut stencils, relief printing and textured surfaces to introduce layers of colour and imagery into your prints.
+You will have the opportunity to investigate these techniques and different approaches to printing a 'one-off' image using an etching press and by hand.
 You will be able to bring your own source material to work from and to develop a composition or series of images.

 What will I achieve?